sawfish-solutions/potatoCash/README.md

 ### Core
 These features should be prioritorised for intial release.
 #### Shared Expenses
-- Split expenses between groups.
+- Split expenses between users and groups.
+- Document upload
+- Image capture
 #### Notifications
   - Email and SMS.
   - Customisable notifcation preferences.